Econergy is developing proposals for a solar farm on land near Exton Lane in Rutland

 • The number of panels depends on a variety of factors such as the capacity of each panel, and the design of the arrays.
 This will be determined at the pre-construction phase of the project, if planning permission is granted and will also be dependent on the type of panels and supporting infrastructure that are commercially available at the time of construction.

-• The height of the arrays is not currently known and will be subject to the outcome of ongoing environmental investigations.
-Currently, we are proposing the maximum height will not exceed 3 metres.
+• Currently, we are proposing the maximum height will not exceed 3 metres.

 • The project will make use of a nearby grid access point, providing electricity into the grid for use by local homes and businesses.
 We are also exploring an option to provide a direct line to a local utility provider.